Salzburg Zoo at the Palace Hellbrunn

-The Salzburg Zoo is one of the oldest zoos in Europe.
-In the 15th century, a nursery with animals bred for princely hunting was first mentioned on the hill of Hellbrunn.
+The Salzburg Zoo, one of Europe's oldest zoos, was first mentioned in the 15th century as a nursery for animals bred for princely hunting on the hill of Hellbrunn.

-An important indicator that zoo pets are living happily is the rapid growth of their population.
-For example, leopards, which rarely breed in captivity, get contraceptives in their food.
-Snow leopards, rhinos, and red pandas have also recently had offspring.
-Although they live in the open air, flamingos and parrots do not even try to fly away.
-Every year vultures come from the central Alps to Hellbrunn hill to nest.
-A flock of lemurs spontaneously moves around the zoo, but they do not run away and always gather in their house in the evening.
+The rapid growth of the animal population is an important indicator that the zoo's pets are happy and healthy.
+For example, leopards that rarely breed in captivity receive contraceptives in their food.
+Recently, snow leopards, rhinos, and red pandas have had offspring.
+Although they live in open-air enclosures, flamingos and parrots do not attempt to fly away.
+Every year, a flock of vultures migrates from the central Alps to Hellbrunn Hill to nest.
+A group of lemurs moves freely around the zoo but always returns to their shelter in the evening.

-You can get from the center of Salzburg by bus No. 25 or by taxi in 10-15 minutes.
+You can reach the zoo from the center of Salzburg by taking bus No. 25 or a taxi, which will take you around 10-15 minutes.

-If you are traveling with children, I will gladly offer you my guide services for a comfortable walk-in Hellbrunn.
-In addition to the zoo, we will visit the Tricky Fountains, the hunting palace, The Sound of Music filming location, and hike the hill of Hellbrunn.
-Visit the Hellbrunn palace as a separate tour or as part of the car-walking city tour of Salzburg.
+If you are traveling with children and planning to take a walk in Hellbrunn, I would be happy to offer my guide services to make your experience comfortable and enjoyable.
+Our tour will include visits to the zoo, Trick Fountains, a hunting palace, Gazebo from The Sound of Music film, and a hike up the hill of Hellbrunn.
+You can either visit the Hellbrunn palace separately or include it as part of the car-walking city tour in Salzburg.